ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 </policies>
 ```

-Add the following Bicep so the new operation is deployed within the `clientCertApi` API.
+Add the following Bicep so the new operation is deployed within the existing `clientCertApi` API.

 ```bicep
 // Operation to validate client certificate received from Application Gateway